sheltermanager/asm3/doc/manual/csvimportfields.rst

     The person's cell/mobile number
 PERSONEMAIL
     The person's email address
-PERSONMEMBER
+PERSONGDPRCONTACTOPTIN
+    The GDPR contact optin values, separated by a comma.
+These values are: didnotask, declined, email, post, sms, phone PERSONMEMBER
     Y or 1 in this column to indicate the person should have the membership flag set.
 PERSONMEMBERSHIPEXPIRY